 The Smooth Roads Initiative, which was completed in 2006, improved signing on the major routes.
 The Better Roads, Brighter Future program, which will be completed by the end of 2011, also emphasizes signing improvements on major routes.
 MoDOT performs annual inspections of every sign in Missouri and does random quality assurance reviews targeted at signing.

 Percent of stripes that meet customers' expectations

-Result Driver: Don Hillis, Director of System Management Measurement Driver: Jim Brocksmith, Technical Support Engineer
+Measurement Driver: Jim Brocksmith, Technical Support Engineer

 This measure tracks whether MoDOT's striping policy, processes and materials used are resulting in visible stripes that meet customers' expectations.